handpoint/handpoint.github.io/products.md

   buttonlink: /contact
 channel2:
   title: "Real time transactions APIs"
-  description: 'Stop battling the "black boxes" of the world. <a href="https://handpoint.imgix.net/Website%20refresh%20photos/graphics/Transaction%20data%20why%20access%203%20ways.png">TEST</a> You need info and insights right now.
+  description: 'Stop battling the "black boxes" of the world. <br> <a href="https://handpoint.imgix.net/Website%20refresh%20photos/graphics/Transaction%20data%20why%20access%203%20ways.png">Nextgen Terminals</a> You need info and insights right now.
 With Handpoint, get persistent tokens from every point of interaction and see details on every transaction, every message, in real time: online, downloadable, or via API.'
   list:
     - title: "TEST: "
       description: "TEST"